nxskok/pasias/docs/22-thingy.md

 clusters, I decided to put it in a variable so that I only had to change it once if I changed my mind again.)

-This is the same as the lecture notes, substituting some names, only I split the stuff within the loop into two lines, first getting the
-$i$-cluster solution, and then pulling out the total within-cluster sum of squares from it and saving it in the right place in `w`.
+I decided to split the stuff within the loop into two lines, first getting the $i$-cluster solution, and then pulling out the total within-cluster sum of squares from it and saving it in the right place in `w`.
 You can do it in one step or two; I don't mind.

 The first value in `w` is missing, because we didn't calculate a value for 1 cluster (so that this `w` has 20 values, one of